JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 ## Creating shader input layout and pipeline state

-The graphic and compute pipeline state is described by two objects: shader input layout object and pipeline state object.
-Shader input layout object stores the shader binding layout information for all shader stages, while pipeline state object stores pipeline settings for all graphic stages.
+The graphics and compute pipeline state is described by two objects: shader input layout object and pipeline state object.
+Shader input layout object stores the shader binding layout information for all shader stages, while pipeline state object stores pipeline settings for all graphics stages.

 Shader input layout is described by the `ShaderInputLayoutDesc` structure, which is set by specifying layouts of descriptor sets that will be bound to this pipeline and flags that specifies shaders that are allowed to access shader inputs.